sweng-epfl/public/documentation/Coaching.md

 It can be difficult to tell whether a student worked enough, since even good students can unexpectedly struggle due to external causes such as buggy SDKs or poorly documented APIs.
-Thus, coaches should be observant and grading should take this into account, e.g., failing a student because they had the courage to try out some new package which ended up taking an unusually long time would be bad).
+Thus, coaches should be observant and grading should take this into account, e.g., failing a student because they had the courage to try out some new package which ended up taking an unusually long time would be bad.
 This does not mean we give a good grade to everyone, or that we give the benefit of the doubt all the time.

 Coaches should use the "worst sprint grade is dropped" policy to put a positive spin in case a sprint goes really bad, i.e., "as long as you do better next time, you won't be penalized".